ryanatkn/belt/README.md

 - kitchen-sink utilities library (sorry, we wish it weren't so, JS made us do it)
 - mix of JS module environments - browser-only, Node-only, universal
+- mostly small, pure functions
 - near-zero non-platform third party dependencies, currently the one exception is [`kleur`](https://github.com/lukeed/kleur)
-- all typescript, no svelte or SvelteKit
+- all TypeScript, no Svelte or SvelteKit
 - complement the modern web platform, stay evergreen
 - kinda minimal in many ways but also not